Two Fayetteville junior high schools narrow down mascot selections

 FAYETTEVILLE, Ark.
-(KFTA) — Two Fayetteville junior high schools are closer to naming new mascots.
+(KNWA) — Two Fayetteville junior high schools are closer to naming new mascots.

 The Fayetteville School District tells us it’s received hundreds of suggestions from the community to rename the mascots for the Woodland Cowboys and the Ramay Indians.